aglavic/genx/genx/README.txt

 Changes 3.6.26
 ==============
+ * Add documentation tutorial about ORSO file integration.
  * Update of SNAP builde system, should allow use with Waylend and fix some other minor issues.
  * Update of Windows build libraries for additional functionality.
- * Add debian build for newer Ubuntu versions (22.04 / 24.04) .
+ * Add debian build for newer Ubuntu versions (22.04 / 24.04).
+See documentation for installation details.
  * Add a GUI dialog when critical python errors occure that required console/logging to be noticed before.
  * Fix incompatibility with numpy 2.x due to bool/numpy.bool confusion.